statement

 I refer to these maps more descriptively as worldviews: they describe complete yet contained and comprehensible “worlds.”
 The term also refers to my particular way of viewing nature as a series of bounded, contrasting experiences each given its meaning by others beyond.
 This mindset largely drives my real-world explorations, the creative work they inspire, and my written reflections on both.

-But the fracturing could also be interpreted as evoking nature’s inherent, “natural” state of flux (human-caused and not), a dynamism calling into question if natural environments can be considered bounded, “precious,” and “preservable” at all.
-Whether the fracturing conveys natural environmental change or its unnatural acceleration, the maps suggest a way of visualizing and possibly navigating the tension between the physical reality of ecological impermanence and an imagined “pristine nature,” the latter a cultural construction that is itself no less real.
+But the mosaic-like patterns could also be interpreted as evoking nature’s inherent state of flux and flow (human-caused and not)—a dynamism calling into question whether natural environments can ever be considered precious or preservable in the first place.
+Whether the faceting is read as conveying “natural” or “unnatural” environmental change, the maps suggest a way of visualizing and possibly navigating the tension between the physical reality of ecological impermanence and an imagined “pristine nature,” the latter a cultural construction that is no less real or meaningful on its own terms.